syjeon121/lbm-cavity/README.md

-## Two dimensional cavity flow using LBM
+## Two dimensional cavity flow using LBMM(Lattice Boltzmann Method)
-- this problem is calculated using LBM(Lattice boltzmann method)
+- this problem is calculated using LBM
 - used cpu and gpu device